ColoBrod/rsp_docs/account_overview.md

 #### Issues::$unassigned
 :memo: Selects all orders from tables 'orders' and 'installers_to_orders', where order_status_id is 1,2 or 5 (i.e. Pending, Scheduled, On Hold)
 There is no 'count' in SQL-query.
-After executing SQL, counts number of result row inside of a function.
+After executing SQL, filters throug function `Issues::fetchAssignedOrderInstaller($order_id)`.
 ~~~ sql
 SELECT o.order_id FROM orders o
 LEFT JOIN ".TABLE_INSTALLERS_TO_ORDERS." ito ON (ito.order_id = o.order_id)